Working to Build a Net-Zero Sustainable Aviation System by 2050

 At the United Nations Climate Change Conference in Nov.
 2021, U.S. Transportation Sec.
 Pete Buttigieg released the U.S. Aviation Climate Action Plan that sets out to achieve net-zero greenhouse gas emissions from the U.S. aviation sector by 2050.
 Because transportation produces the most emissions, the U.S. DOT and FAA need to be a large part of the solution.
 This ambitious, but achievable action plan, will create a sustainable aviation system that the United States is committed to.
 The U.S. also will work with international partners to maintain and strengthen the Carbon Offsetting and Reduction Scheme for International Aviation.

-Sustainable aviation fuels produced from renewable and waste feedstock can provide the greatest impact in our effort to reduce greenhouse gas emissions.
+Sustainable aviation fuels (SAF) produced from renewable and waste feedstock can provide the greatest impact in our effort to reduce greenhouse gas emissions.
 [See chart above for details.]
-Such fuels will be critical to the aviation industry’s ability to meet the net-zero emissions goal and they have the potential to slash emissions by up to 100 percent.
-Sustainable aviation fuels can be used in today’s fleet of aircraft, without modification, and are produced from wastes, residues, biomass, sugar, oils and gaseous sources of carbon.
-The FAA also is supporting research for piston aircraft to operate safely without leaded gasoline and encouraging actions that minimize potential exposure to aircraft lead emissions.
+Such fuels have the potential to slash emissions by up to 100 percent and will be critical to the aviation industry’s ability to meet the net-zero emissions goal.
+SAF can be used safely in today’s fleet of jet aircraft, without modification, and are produced from wastes, residues, biomass, sugar, oils and gaseous sources of carbon.
+FAA has partnered with industry for more than a decade to develop SAF through the Commercial Aviation Alternative Fuel Initiative (CAAFI).
+The FAA is working with the Departments of Energy and Agriculture on a “SAF Grand Challenge” to expand SAF use to 3B gallons of per year by 2030 and 100% of use by 2050.

 - Sustainable Aviation Fuel Grand Challenge